ethanhku/yotonix.github.io/README.md

 3) Thoughts before and after
 4) Differences between Yotonix and guest performances
 5) Why do I need to make this?
 (Not just a culture show, have a lot of those already, MAASU article, panethnic ideas because doesn't identify just one)
+6) Snipes - culture of the performance groups, sister groups, etc...

 Things done outside of github + date: